lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * The way the Rule ID is sent (L2 or L3) and how (describe)

-* Fragmentation delivery reliability mode used in which cases
+* Fragmentation delivery reliability mode used in which cases (e.g. based on link channel condition)

-* Define the number of bits FCN (N) and DTag (T)
+* Define the number of bits for FCN (N) and DTag (T)

+* in particular, is interleaved packet transmission supported and to what extent

-* The MIC algorithm to be used and the size if different from the default CRC32
+* The MIC algorithm to be used and the size, if different from the default CRC32

 * Retransmission Timer duration

 * Inactivity Timer duration

-* Define the MAX_ACK_REQUEST (number of attempts)
+* Define MAX_ACK_REQUEST (number of attempts)

 * Padding: size of the L2 Word (for most technologies, a byte; for some technologies, a bit).
 Value of the padding bits (1 or 0).
   The value of the padding bits needs to be specified because the padding bits are included in the MIC calculation.